-They were asking some questions about things they had been wrestling with—things I have wrestled with myself—and I think you will relate to this.
-I’m going to read some comments because I read comments like this regularly in social media.
+They were asking some questions about things they had been wrestling with, things I have wrestled with myself, and I think you will relate to this.
+I’m going to read some comments, because I read comments like this regularly in social media.
 I think these comments are representative of the questions that are being asked.
 If they aren’t being asked in your conscious mind where you’ve actually pulled them out and looked at them, I think they are being asked by a lot of us on a subconscious level.
-Here are some of these comments; tell me if you can relate:
+Here are some of these comments.
+Tell me if you can relate:

-- Why does God continue to let so much injustice and oppression happen by the same people, even by the same “righteous” people, without executing justice?
+- “Why does God continue to let so much injustice and oppression happen by the same people, even by the same ‘righteous’ people, without executing justice?
 To be silent in the face of oppression and injustice is still an action against those being oppressed.
 God is being complicit, and that doesn’t go along with who He says He is.
 His inaction seems so far from the God I know.
-God just being with us is not enough.
+God just being with us is not enough.”

-- God cannot be all powerful and all love, so I choose to believe He is all love and no longer expect Him to change anything in my life but to always be there with me through it.
+- “God cannot be all powerful and all love, so I choose to believe He is all love and no longer expect Him to change anything in my life but to always be there with me through it.”

-- Abuse is abuse regardless of who does it.
+- “Abuse is abuse regardless of who does it.
 Position never, ever justifies abuse.
-I’m with you on the whole ‘If He’s there, why the hell isn’t He doing anything?”
-What good father would sit by his daughter while she is being assaulted and say, “It’s okay baby, I’m right here,” and not save her?
+I’m with you on the whole ‘If He’s there, why the hell isn’t He doing anything?’
+What good father would sit by his daughter while she is being assaulted and say, ‘It’s okay baby, I’m right here,’ and not save her?
 It’s gaslighting and coercion.
-Where is the God of the Bible who rescues and miraculous works are shown?
-The suffering seems endless and so very preventable and so very stoppable.
+Where is the God of the Bible Who rescues and miraculous works are shown?
+The suffering seems endless and so very preventable and so very stoppable.”

 Now, the Bible is chock-full of stories of God’s inaction, where God just doesn’t do anything.
 Did you know that?
-If He does do something, it’s kind of half-assed, and it doesn’t really last very long as far as the great effects.
+If He does do something, it’s kind of half-assed and it doesn’t really last very long as far as the great effects.
 You don’t really see paradise coming about in the Bible, right?
 Look at the very beginning, how it starts, with the story of Adam and Eve.
 Satan tempts Adam and Eve, and God just stands by and lets it happen.
 He lets the whole world go to hell-in-a-handbasket right there in that one moment.
 He didn’t jump in and control everybody.

 Along comes this simple carpenter from Nazareth who says He is the Messiah.
 He fulfills all the prophecies, but they don’t recognize Him because again, this God, this Jesus, doesn’t step in and control one single person.
 He doesn’t control the Pharisees.
 He doesn’t control Judas.
 He doesn’t control Peter.
 He doesn’t control the rich young ruler.
 He doesn’t control the prostitutes or the drunkards.
 He doesn’t control anybody.
 Well, He does.
 He controls one person.
 He controls Himself.
 He does what I believe God has always done.
 He maintains His personal power while teaching and modeling for others how to take their personal power and use it to change the world.

 The god that we are actually looking for is the devil.
 We want this god who is going to control everyone and everything, and we’d like him to control things according to our manual.
 We only know that kind of power.
 We don’t know any other kind of power.
 To us, that is what power is.
-That’s what we’ve been born into; that’s what we’ve grown up experiencing.
+That’s what we’ve been born into, that’s what we’ve grown up experiencing.
 We’ve been brainwashed to believe that’s what power is.
 But God knows that is the kind of power that destroys.
 That kind of power doesn’t set anybody free.
 The power of God is superior in that it changes the world one person at a time.

 I want to talk about this in terms of the model that I teach in my coaching practice and in the two programs that I run for Christian women.
-One of the programs is called Flying Free, and it’s for Christian women who are emotionally or spiritually abusive relationships or are trying to get out of them.
+One of the programs is called Flying Free, and it’s for Christian women who are in emotionally or spiritually abusive relationships or are trying to get out of them.
 My other program, which just started a few weeks ago, is called Flying Higher.
 (That didn’t start a few weeks ago, but it opened to the public a couple weeks ago.)
 That is for Christian women who are divorced.
 In those two programs, I teach this model.
 You can take any circumstance in life and you can run it through this model.
 The model does not solve problems.
-What it does is reveal our brain’s programming so we can see how we think, how we’ve been programmed since we were children, and that how we think has a direct correlation on the results we experience in our lives.
+What it does is reveal our brain’s programming so we can see how we think, how we’ve been programmed since we were children, and that how we think has a direct correlation to the results we experience in our lives.
 It creates our results.

 Here’s the thing.
 We all think it’s the things that happen outside of us that create the results in our life.
-This really puts us in a place of having no power because if the people around us and the circumstances that happen to us are what create results in our life, then we are without hope.
+This really puts us in a place of having no power, because if the people around us and the circumstances that happen to us are what create results in our life, then we are without hope.
 We’re just at the whims and the power of everyone around us.
 If we’re around great people, we’ve got great circumstances, we’ve got the money we need to do the things we want to do, then we’re going to have all sorts of great thoughts about that.
 We’re going to have great feelings.
 Then we will do great things and have great results, right?

 But I want to introduce you to the model and show you that there are several options, different routes, that you can go.
 Hopefully, by the end of this podcast episode, you’ll be able to think through these things on your own and decide which model you want to adopt for your life.
 That’s what we get to do as adults.
-As kids, we get programmed with certain things, and we don’t have a choice about what our brains are going to buy into and believe.
-But now that we’re adults, we can look at the thoughts and beliefs that we have, and we can decide if we want to keep those thoughts and beliefs or if we want to change them, rewire them, and pick different thoughts that might serve us better and create better results for us.
+As kids, we get programmed with certain things and we don’t have a choice about what our brains are going to buy into and believe.
+But now that we’re adults, we can look at the thoughts and beliefs that we have and we can decide if we want to keep those thoughts and beliefs or if we want to change them, rewire them, and pick different thoughts that might serve us better and create better results for us.